 Saw – Electric saws work faster but an old school handsaw will work just as well.

 Sander/Sand Paper – Rough edges can affect game play so you’ll need to sand all surfaces before playing or finishing your DIY Giant Jenga.
+Use whatever kind of sander you have.
+A palm sander, belt sander, or good old fashioned sand paper will get the job done.

 Spray Paint – You can use any type of paint but spray paint will dry quickly and be water resistant in case your DIY Giant Jenga is going to be living outdoors.